victorpengmx/tp/docs/UserGuide.md

 ### Tutorial: Navigating the application

 * Connectify uses a [Command Line Interface (CLI)](#glossary-command-line-interface-cli) - which means that you perform actions by entering [commands](#glossary-command) for Connectify to carry out.
-If you want to find out more on how to make use of commands, you can jump ahead to learn the [parts of a command](#parts-of-a-command).
+If you want to find out more on how to make use of commands, you can jump ahead to learn the [components of a command](#components-of-a-command).
 * Once a command has been successfully carried out, Connectify will display the results accordingly.
 * Refer to the diagrams in the following pages to find out about the different components of Connectify that are responsible for receiving commands, displaying results, and more!